Sungkwang98/lab0/README.md

 5. README.md: This file is the file you are reading.
 It describes the project and all the various files.

 6. style.css: This is my stylesheet.
-It .table, #locations, body, header, main, and footer (total: 6 elements) using the following CSS properties: background-color, color, text-align, font-size, padding, and margin-left (total: 6 CSS properties).
+It has the following elements .table, #locations, body, header, main, and footer (total: 6 elements) using the following CSS properties: background-color, color, text-align, font-size, padding, and margin-left (total: 6 CSS properties).

 Thanks for your time and help, and I look forward to your feedback.